stefanos-larkou/Find-My-Way/README.md

 Random output is tested by its invariants rather than its value: a generated map has the requested number of cells, is fully connected, and is windier at higher complexity.

 The canvas itself is not tested. jsdom has no rendering context, so the drawing code is kept free of decisions and the decisions are tested where they are made.
 What _is_ tested is that a canvas was found and prepared.

+`test-setup.ts` stubs what jsdom lacks.
+The `ResizeObserver` stub comes from `sim-kit/testing`, since every consumer of `useElementSize` needs the same one The null canvas context stays here, because the two visualisers need different ones.

 ## Licence